ceglover/INFO101/README.md

 My name is Chris.
 I like to read.
+I go to IUK.